mert1911/Towards-Model-Free-Conformance-Checking/README.md

 ### Anomaly Detection Baseline (DAPNN, BINet)
 Although the intended purpose of Anomaly Detection is not to determine the trace conformance, those traces classified anomalous may be also deviating.
 Therefore, we compare our approach to **BINet**[2] in the version v1.
 We also use the anomaly detection approach **DAPPN**[1] in version FIX-98.
 This version refines BINet in several ways.
 We implemented these versions based on the authors' conceptual descriptions provided in their papers.
 However, our implementations may differ slightly, as they have been adapted to be applicable for our specific use case of conformance checking.
 Additionally, we also evaluated modified versions of BINet_v1 and DAPNN_FIX-98 that focus exclusively on identifying anomalies—specifically, deviations in behavior based on the activity sequence—rather than predicting the next event.
 This provides a baseline for our approach, which labels traces as conforming or deviating solely based on the activity sequence.
 Here's a brief overview:
 - **BINet_v1:** Original approach by Nolle et al. [2]
-- **BINet_v1-NextActivity:** Modified version of BINet_v1, predicting only the next activity based on previous activities
+- **BINet_TL:** Modified version of BINet_v1, predicting only the next activity based on previous activities
 - **DAPNN_FIX-98:** Original approach by Lahann et al. [1]
-- **DAPNN_FIX-98-NextActivity:** Modified version of DAPNN_FIX-98, predicting only the next activity based on previous activities
+- **DAPNN_TL:** Modified version of DAPNN_FIX-98, predicting only the next activity based on previous activities